vaulty-co/docs/docs/reference/configuration.md

 - Default: random value will be generated on start

 Proxy password will be used for forward proxy authentication.
 Provided user ("x") is ignored.

+**Warning!** Only HTTPS proxy (accessed by CONNECT method) supports proxy authentication.
+HTTP proxy does not support it.

 ```shell
 curl -x http://x:proxy_password@127.0.0.1:8080 https://whatever.com